w314/notes/javaNotes/javaVariabales.md

 # Java Variables
 >A `variable` is a container for storing data.

-## Variable Types
+- variable names
+  - cannot start with a digit
+  - must begin with a letter (a-z or A-Z), underscore (_), or dollar sign ($)
+- types:
   - `primitive data type`
   - `reference data type` - data types defined in the Java API or by a programmer
     - stores the reference to an object in memory
     - the type of a reference variable determines what types of objects a reference variable can store a reference to

-### Primitive Data Types
+## Primitive Data Types
 > What is a primitive data type?
 Please list a few and explain them
 - data types defined by the language
 - stores the value of the data
 - type defines the size, that defines the range of values the variable can store
 - stored in the stack
+- default value of an object reference is `null`

 Primitive Types in Java:

-  - boolean
+### `boolean`
   - 1 bit
   - `true` or `false`
-  - char
+  - default value: `false`

+### `char`
   - uses `''`
   - 2 bytes
+  - default value: 0

-  - numerical types (integers):
+### numerical types
+- for integers
+- default value: 0
+- types:
     - `byte`
       - 8-bit signed
       - range: -128 to 127